REQUIREMENT FOR A PROOF OF NEGATIVE COVID-19 TEST RESULT FOR ALL AIRLINE PASSENGERS

-Following the "Proclamation - Suspension of Entry as Immigrants and Nonimmigrants of Certain Additional Persons Who Pose a Risk of Transmitting 2019 Novel Coronavirus" which entered into force on March 13, 2020 at 11:59 pm (EST), the entry into the United States of all foreigners who were in Schengen area during the 14-day period preceding their entry into the United States was suspended.
+Following the "Proclamation on the Suspension of Entry as Immigrants and Non-Immigrants of Certain Additional Persons Who Pose a Risk of Transmitting Coronavirus Disease" which entered into force on January 26, 2021 (EST), the entry into the United States of all foreigners who were in Schengen area during the 14-day period preceding their entry into the United States was suspended.

 The proclamation does not apply to specific categories of foreigners, i.e. to any lawful permanent resident of the United States, immediate family members of a U.S. citizen or lawful permanent resident (spouse, child, legal guardian of a U.S. citizen or lawful permanent resident, provided that the U.S. citizen or lawful permanent resident is unmarried and under the age of 21, etc.), any alien traveling at the invitation of the United States Government for a purpose related to containment of the virus, diplomats and foreign government officials on official trip to the United States, air or sea crewmembers, holders of visas F and M.

 Proclamation may be found on the following link - https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/25/proclamation-on-the-suspension-of-entry-as-immigrants-and-non-immigrants-of-certain-additional-persons-who-pose-a-risk-of-transmitting-coronavirus-disease/

 Guidelines of the Centers for Disease Control and Prevention (CDC) to travelers following their return from Slovenia to the US can be found at the following link - https://wwwnc.cdc.gov/travel/notices/covid-4/coronavirus-slovenia